FredDude2004/myrepertoire/README.md

 started using Gotham's [Chessly](https://chessly.com) and using the drills to go over the openings.
 When I used it I thought to myself "Wouldn't it be awesome if you could add your own openings to this tool?"
 And now here we are!

-This project has taught me a lot and I have absolutely loved all of the steps

 ### Sources